RISHIKEsH12321/MAD24_P01_Team3/README.md

 - Users can message another user and exchange information in real-time, with messages immediately updating for both users

 ### Chatbot for Users (An Yong Shyan)
-- Chatbot for users to interact with, specifically about travel, with predefined questions
+- Chatbot for users to interact with, specifically about travel, with predefined questions and the capabilities to suggest an itinerary plan

 ### Auto-complete / Minor Spelling Error Search (Ian)
 - Auto-suggest places